foss-responders/fossresponders.com/index.md

 - Here is [a dynamic list of cancelled events](https://airtable.com/shrETNURgXNrGWbd8/tblc49hMMykARebo8).
 - If you were sponsoring a cancelled conference for recruitment purposes and you still want to connect with prospective candidates, Indeed is working on scheduling virtual hiring events.
 [Click here for more information](https://events.indeed.com/hiringevents/#get_started_form).

 What else should be here?
-Get in touch!
+[Get in touch](mailto:foss-responders@googlegroups.com!)

 ## Funding

-- **Reverse Scholarships**: If you are an open source maintainer, and you paid for a ticket or for travel to an important conference that was cancelled, [please get in touch](mailto:foss-responders@googlegroups.com).
-We are actively looking for people to help out with funds, but need to know if people need it before activating our networks to help you cover your costs.
+- **Reverse Scholarships**: If you are an open source maintainer and are left with expenses from an event that was cancelled, please email us.
+We are actively looking to help, but need to know what you need before activating our networks to cover costs.
 - [Indeed](https://indeed.com) is running another round with $10k to focus on projects impacted by COVID-19.
 They're looking for others to join in organization, sponsorship, mentorship, and outreach.

+What else should be here?
 [Get in touch](mailto:foss-responders@googlegroups.com).

 ## About